 Small appliances like toasters, microwaves and blenders can become a big problem if not disposed of properly.
-Most small appliances are processed similarly to small electronics, so some state and local laws may come into play and make the role of certified e-waste recyclers all the more important.
+Most small appliances are processed similarly to small electronics, so some state and local laws may come into play and make the role of certified e-waste recyclers even more important.
+This also makes the recycling of small appliances a bit easier since many e-waste recyclers will accept your small appliances.

 Frequent Small Appliance Recycling Questions